ufcg-lsd/saps-engine/README.md

 ## How to use it?
 ### Task Catalog Management
   The SEBAL Engine application depends on a centralized task creator that get and store information about image data and process output.
+For that, a database containing these data is created for the components make their decisions.

+  Informations like image name, download link, state and federation member are some of the most important ones in SEBAL Engine application.

   Database Field | Description
 ---- | --------------------